 After Care I (3:30 PM and 4:45 PM)

-After Care I programming will be dedicated to the outdoors and activity!
-Children’s House Assistants will transition with After Care children from their Children’s House to either the natural play area and garden or indoor gross motor space.
-After Care I will also be a time for supplemental programming for children at CMC.
+After Care I programming is dedicated to the outdoors and activity!
+Children’s House Assistants transition with After Care children from their Children’s House to either the natural play area and garden or indoor gross motor space.
+After Care I will also be a time for supplemental programming for children at CMC as it is once again safe to invite additional adults to spend time with us in our community.
 Some activities, such as working alongside volunteers in the garden or participating in a fitness or dance class, will be offered to all children enrolled in After Care I (for no additional charge).
 Other activities, like individual or small group music lessons, may be organized and billed separately.
-In order to facilitate these special opportunities, we will ask families to limit pick-up between 3:30 PM and 4:30 PM as much as possible.
-The official pick-up window for the regular school day will be between 3:15 PM and 3:30 PM while the pick-up window for After Care I will be between 4:30 PM and 4:45 PM.
+In order to facilitate all these special opportunities, we will ask families to limit pick-up between 3:30 PM and 4:30 PM as much as possible.
+The official pick-up window for the regular school day is between 3:15 PM and 3:30 PM while the pick-up window for After Care I is between 4:30 PM and 4:45 PM.

 After Care II (4:45 PM and 6:00 PM)

-After Care II programming will be dedicated to meeting children’s needs in a homelike setting.
-One Assistant from each classroom will transition back to their Children’s House with the children enrolled in that classroom.
-A simple snack buffet will be offered and supervised continually.
-Children will be offered individual activities such as puzzles or books.
-They will also be offered the opportunity to participate in cleaning and closing down the Children’s House (tasks that may seem a burden to adults can often give young children a valuable sense of purpose and responsibility).
+After Care II programming is dedicated to meeting children’s needs in a homelike setting.
+One Assistant from each classroom transitions back to their Children’s House with the children enrolled in that classroom.
+Children are be offered individual activities such as puzzles or books.
+They are also offered the opportunity to eat snack or participate in cleaning and closing down the Children’s House for the day (tasks that may seem a burden to adults can often give young children a valuable sense of purpose and responsibility).
 While we offer families the flexibility to pick up their child or children anytime during After Care II, we strongly encourage each family to choose a consistent target pick-up window (e.g., between 5:30 PM and 5:40 PM) that works best for their family.
 Consistency in drop-off and pick-up time is one of the most important ways families can ensure productive and happy Extended Care experiences for their young children.